 Course Creation

-If a matching course object is not found, then a new course will be created.
-A course requires a school; use the items outlined in the Schools section above to import or match onto a school object.
+If a matching course object is not found, then a new course is created.
+A course requires a school; use the items outlined in the Schools section above to import or match a school object.
 School Course: Name must also be mapped and have a value for the course to be created.

 Sports use multiple matching criteria to match an existing sport on the record.
 The criteria are evaluated in the following order, and once a match is found, no other matches are attempted: